troy-west/apache-kafka-number-stations-clj/README.md

 It turns out that there are 540 number stations, and they each broadcast 960 tuples of three numbers.

-Those three numbers are RBG values, and we can reconstitute a 540px by 960px png image from the stream.
+Those three numbers are RGB values, and we can reconstitute a 540px by 960px png image from the stream.

 You can run that topology against your local cluster: